Guide for teachers and collaborators

 CSC Notebooks is built for hosting online courses.
 We support currently Jupyter and RStudio based content, with more options to come in the future.
 The intended workflow is that you create one workspace per course, and arrange your exercises in one or more applications in that workspace.
 Instead of a course you can also use CSC Notebooks for collaboration.
 The workflow is similar to creating a course environment and is described below.

-1. Become a workspace owner and creating a workspace
+1. Become a workspace owner and create a workspace

 2. Find or create custom images